Learn From My Failures

 I learned how to talk to people from all different backgrounds, beliefs, and levels of education.
 Some were rich, some were poor.
 I didn’t care because I sold them all.

-Oh, I had offers, but I couldn’t picture myself schmoozing my boss over drinks at happy hour 2-3 nights a week or living out of a suitcase and missing weekends with my family because I’m stuck in some far-away airport… yet again.
+Oh, I had corporate offers, but I couldn’t picture myself schmoozing my boss over drinks at happy hour 2-3 nights a week or living out of a suitcase and missing weekends with my family because I’m stuck in some far-away airport… yet again.

 That wasn’t what I wanted to do with my life.